bridget-basiq/developers/content/API-Reference/4+Routes/subscribe-to-route-updates.md

 ### Get additional properties
 Our route destination, origin and stations have an optional `properties` attribute any of our route queries.
 You can use this to fetch a complete `address`, the current temperature (`temp`) and air `pressure` at that location.

+### Using percentages
+You can configure this query to use percentages for the state of charge and final state of charge.
+This way client-side conversions are no longer needed.
+Please be aware that the percentages are based upon the `usableCarBattery` or the capacity included inside this mutation.

 <schema type="Subscription" name="routeUpdatedById" :frequent="frequently"></schema>